Gopxfs/To-do-list-react/README.md

 # To-do List
-> This website contains a to-do list where the user can add, edit and delete tasks.
+> A website containing a to-do list where the user can add, edit and delete tasks.
 Every action is stored using local storage.

 ## Built With:
 - React